Engee documentation

 Notebook

-Antenna patterns (part 2)
+Antenna radiation patterns (Part 2)

 Initial parameters of the antenna element